-I'm sure you can imagine how much food a several hundred pound cat will eat.
-Of course, the amount will vary with the species of tiger, but regardless, even a 300 lb. tiger will eat much more than you and your house cat combined.
+You probably can imagine how much food a cat the size of a tiger will eat.
+Of course, the amount will vary with the species of tiger, but regardless, even a 300-pound tiger will eat much more than you and your house cat combined.

 Tigers eat meat and a lot of it.
-Antelope, gazelle, water buffalo, deer, fish and really anything else they can get their opportunistic paws on makes up a tiger's diet.
-This obviously gets expensive considering they will eat about 10-15 pounds of meat, or 5000-6000 kcal, a day for over 20 years.
-That's a lot of meat and money, not to mention the vitamins and supplements that are needed to add to the diet.
+Antelope, gazelle, water buffalo, deer, fish, and really anything else they can get their opportunistic paws on makes up a tiger's diet.
+This obviously gets expensive considering they will eat about 10 to 15 pounds of meat, or 5,000 to 6,000 kcal, a day for over 20 years.
+That's a lot of meat and money, not to mention the vitamins and supplements that are needed to add to the animal's diet.

 If you have a pet tiger or are seriously considering getting one, please remember the huge commitment of space, time, and money that they require.
 If you are unable to properly care for your pet tiger finding a new home for them can be extremely difficult.